-The exam will be written at the end of the appropriate term or session at a designated time.
+The exam will be written at the end of the appropriate term or session during a designated 24 hour time period.
+All times are in Eastern Time (ET).
 The final examination schedule may not be changed once the schedule is posted.
 A student who is unable to write an examination due to extenuating circumstances must make alternate arrangements with the instructor or consider a request for an incomplete grade, aegrotat, or credit standing (see Academic Regulation 6.3).
 Students who find themselves in such circumstances may seek permission to write the examination at a later time by appealing in writing to the instructor of the course.
 Such students seeking permission to write the examination at an earlier time than the scheduled time must appeal in writing to the Office of the Associate Director (Studies) as well as to the instructor (see Appeal of Academic Decisions, Section 3).